Time: 10:00 - 16:30

 How will I be taught, and will there be any work outside the class?

 You will be guided through the course by way of lectures, small group and pair work.
 You will be able to work with a variety of fellow participants of varying ages, backgrounds, gender and abilities.
-The emphasis will be on the practical application.
+The emphasis will be on practical application.
 Students will be working with each other giving and receiving massages.
 Massage couches will be provided by the College.
-There will be no written assignment, however it is advisable for students to practise massage between sessions.
+There will be no written assignment.

 Are there any other costs?
 Is there anything I need to bring?